bowofarjun/kinesis/README.md

 # Kinesis Test Application

-This is a SprinBoot application that demonstrates how to use AWS Kinesis Data Streams to produce and consume data.
+This is a SpringBoot application that demonstrates how to use AWS Kinesis Data Streams to produce and consume data.
 The application consists of a producer (actually a scheduler, which generates random order) and a consumer component that work together to send and receive data from an AWS Kinesis Data Stream.

 ## Table of Contents
 - [Pre-requisites](#prerequisites)